wdporter/i-am-that-vuepress/49-mind-causes-insecurity/readme.md

 **Q:**&ensp;I can take my stand on what I feel I am.
 I am an individual, a person among persons.
 Some people are integrated and harmonised, and some are not.
-Some live effortlessly, respond spontaneöusly to every situätion correctly, doing full justice to the need of the moment, while others fumble, err and generally make a nuisance of themselves.
+Some live effortlessly, respond spontaneöusly to every situätion correctly, doïng full justice to the need of the moment, while others fumble, err and generally make a nuisance of themselves.
 The harmonised people may be called natural, ruled by law, while the disintegrated are chaötic and subject to accidents.

 **M:**&ensp;The very idea of chaös presupposes the sense of the orderly, the organic, the interrelated.